Prompt Engineering Guide

 Self-Calibration

-On this page, you'll learn how to implement Self-Calibration.
+On the Self-Calibration page, you'll learn how to implement Self-Calibration.

 Self-Refine

-On this page, you'll learn how Self-Refine works and its 3 key steps.
+On the Self-Refine page, you'll learn how Self-Refine works and its 3 key steps.

 Reversing Chain-of-Thought (RCoT)

-Reversing Chain-of-Thought (RCoT)4 takes the idea behind Chain-of-Thought (CoT) prompting5 and flips it around to help detect and fix hallucinations or incorrect assumptions.
+Reversing Chain-of-Thought (RCoT) takes the idea behind Chain-of-Thought (CoT) prompting and flips it around to help detect and fix hallucinations or incorrect assumptions.
 RCoT first prompts the model to solve a problem, then asks it to create a new problem based on its initial solution.
 The model compares the original and the new problem, helping it spot any inconsistencies.

-On this page, you'll learn how RCoT works and how it helps detect hallucinations.
+On the RCoT, you'll learn how RCoT works and how it helps detect hallucinations.

 Self-Verification

-While Chain-of-Thought (CoT) prompting5 is great for reasoning, it lacks an error correction mechanism.
-Self-Verification6 solves this by generating multiple candidate solutions using CoT.
+While Chain-of-Thought (CoT) prompting is great for reasoning, it lacks an error correction mechanism.
+Self-Verification solves this by generating multiple candidate solutions using CoT.
 Then, it evaluates each one by masking parts of the original question.
 The LLM has to predict the missing information based on the rest of the question and its generated solution.

-On this page, you'll learn how to use Self-Verification to improve LLM accuracy by verifying conclusions against the original context.
+On the Self-Verification page, you'll learn how to use Self-Verification to improve LLM accuracy by verifying conclusions against the original context.

 Chain-of-Verification (CoVe)

-Chain-of-Verification (CoVe)7 is similar to Chain-of-Thought (CoT) prompting5, but instead of generating intermediate steps, CoVe has the model generate verification questions to evaluate its initial response.
+Chain-of-Verification (CoVe) is similar to Chain-of-Thought (CoT) prompting, but instead of generating intermediate steps, CoVe has the model generate verification questions to evaluate its initial response.
 The model then answers these questions to refine its final output.

-On this page, you'll explore how CoVe works in more detail.
+On the CoVe page, you'll explore how CoVe works in more detail.

 Cumulative Reasoning

-On this page, you'll learn about Cumulative Reasoning, three roles it relies on, and its applications.
+On the CR page, you'll learn about Cumulative Reasoning, three roles it relies on, and its applications.

 Conclusion and Next Steps